shlomif/vlc-memleak-bug-1-reproduction/README.md

 Run `sh run-vlc.sh` to start VLC.

-Run `perl stress-vlc.pl` to swich videos rapidly and cause the leak.
+Run `perl stress-vlc.pl` to switch videos rapidly and cause the leak.
 You'll need Perl 5 and https://metacpan.org/release/Net-Telnet .
 Observe its memory use in top or htop.